Coding Speech through Vocal Tract Kinematics: Experiments Results

-As a result, the voice-converted speech by the articulatory encodec can be accurately identified as the target speaker among 107 VCTK speakers, achieving 94.6 \% SID accuracy (Table. \ref{table:vc}).
-Though the speaker coding-recoding similarity is lower than the self-targeted resynthesis (0.879 and 0.962, respectively), the SID result suggests that this level of similarity is high enough to be discriminable from more than a hundred unseen speakers.
-Furthermore, our approach shows higher SID accuracy than both of the baseline models, where the speaker coding-recoding similarities are also inferior to ours.
+As a result, the voice-converted speech by our model can be accurately identified as the target speaker among 107 VCTK speakers, achieving 94.6 \% accuracy (Table. \ref{table:vc}).
+Though the similarity in speaker embedding is lower in voice conversion than in the self-targeted resynthesis (0.879 and 0.962, respectively), the SID result suggests that this level of similarity is high enough to be discriminable from 107 unseen speakers.
+Furthermore, our approach shows higher SID accuracy than both of the baseline models.
+FreeVC shows inferior scores in both speaker similarity and SID scores.
+QuickVC shows higher speaker similarity than ours but shows significantly lower SID accruacy as 65\% (66.7\% using our speaker encoding).
+The latter case indicates that their speaker embedding is relatively simple to be more consistent through voice conversion, but lacks specificity to discriminate different speakers.

 The SID accuracy and the coding-recoding similarity of pitch and speaker identity significantly drop when we ablate the pitch rescaling (``w/o P-rescale" in Table. \ref{table:vc}), indicating an interplay between pitch range and speaker identity encoding.
 This may be induced by the natural correlation between speaker identity and pitch range, which is likely to be confounded by biological sex.
 However, the coding-recoding similarity of articulation and loudness remains intact, showing a marginal difference from the pitch-rescaled voice conversion.